KeeanV/custom-soccer-club/README.md

 - I want to be able to load the list of players in my club if I
 - chose to save them.

-## Instructions for Grader:

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the button "Add players to your club", and entering a name for that player.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking "View the list of players in your club".
-- You can locate my visual component by the soccer ball when your first open the GUI.
-- You can save the state of my application by clicking the "Save your club" button.
-- You can reload the state of my application by clicking the "Load your club" button.

-## Phase 4: Task 2:

 ### Sample Event Log:
     player name 1 was added to club.Wed Nov 29 23:19:49 PST 2023